Lithuanian Civil War (1381–1384): Background

 Brothers Algirdas and Kęstutis peacefully co-ruled the Grand Duchy of Lithuania.
-Algirdas, who was the Grand Duke, spent most of his time dealing with the eastern provinces of the Grand Duchy, inhabited by Slavic people of Orthodox faith.
+Algirdas, who was the Grand Duke, spent most of his time dealing with the eastern provinces of the Grand Duchy, inhabited by Ruthenians of Orthodox faith.
 Kęstutis in the name of Algirdas handled most of the affairs in the western part, including defense against the Teutonic Knights.
 Algirdas died in 1377 and left the throne to Jogaila, his eldest son from the second marriage with Uliana of Tver.
 Kęstutis and Vytautas continued to collaborate with Jogaila even when his right of inheritance was challenged by Andrei of Polotsk, Algirdas' eldest son from his first marriage with Maria of Vitebsk.

 The Teutonic Knights continued their crusade against pagan Lithuania.
 A large campaign was organized in winter of 1378, during which the Teutons reached Brest and as far as the Pripyat River.
 The Livonian Order raided Upytė, and another campaign threatened the capital in Vilnius.
 In summer 1379, Jogaila's brother Skirgaila was sent to the Knights to discuss the situation, possible ways of converting to Christianity, and termination of the Livonian Order's support to Andrei.
 The details of the trip however remain unknown; rumors had it that he also visited the Holy Roman Emperor.
 While the purpose or the outcome of the trip are unclear, it was often cited as the first intrigue behind Kęstutis' back.
 In the meantime Kęstutis offered to negotiate a truce with the Knights and an exchange of prisoners.
 On September 29, 1379, a ten-year truce was signed in Trakai.
 It was the last treaty that Kęstutis and Jogaila signed jointly.
 It was followed by a three-day secret negotiations between Jogaila and the Knights in Vilnius.
 However, the truce protected only the Christian lands in the south, while Kęstutis' pagan realms in northern and western Lithuania were still vulnerable to Teutonic attacks.